The TN Visa for Canadians and Mexicans

 17. What is the difference between a TN-1 and TN-2 visa?

 The TN-1 visa is for Canadian citizens, while the TN-2 visa is for Mexican citizens.
 The eligibility criteria are the same.
 Canadian citizens are visa exempt, so their TN status can be adjudicated by U.S. Customs and Border Protection at a port of entry (land border or airport).
-Mexican citizens must obtain a TN visa ata U.S. Consulate or Embassy.
+Mexican citizens must obtain a TN visa at a U.S. Consulate or Embassy.